 This sparked a campaign in which 20 Canadian friends and colleagues contributed between $50 and $200 each.
 Their gifts led to the construction and distribution of 13 tricycles to people with disabilities.
 Due to increased mobility, a number of recipients now have access to the market and have begun their own small businesses.
 Some have engaged in cross-border trade between Uganda and DRC and selling charcoal and other household necessities.
 The impact these vehicles have made to the increased independence, mobility and economic access shows how even small gifts can make a big difference.

 At present our focus is on providing locally-made tricycles, and purchasing through local suppliers various assistive devices such as crutches, white canes, raised shoes, surgical boots and calipers..

 All of this work could not happen without the Kasese District Union of Persons with Disabilities (KADUPEDI) our local intermediary in Kasese and its three member team who identify potential recipients for assistive devices.
 The work of this team of passionate and committed volunteers is critical to the success of CanUgan.

 CanUgan also has an exciting partnership with Carleton University’s school of Industrial Design.
-Work is underway to design a wheel chair that can be converted into a tricycle so that it can be used on both rough and smooth surfaces.
-This “2 in 1” is in the process of being prototyped.
-Our plan is to have this device built and tested in Kasese to make sure it meets the needs of persons with disabilities.
+Work progressed on designing a wheelchair that can be converted into a tricycle so that it can be used on both rough and smooth surfaces.
+Prototypes of this “2 in 1” were built and tested both in Kampala and Kasese.
+More work needs to be done to perfect the device to make sure it meets the needs of persons with disabilities.